GoogleCloudPlatform/cloud-builders-community/android/README.md

 ## Build Environment

-To customize the build environment **during the build process**, for instance, to add environment variables for later build steps, create a script in the working directory called `.buildenv`.
+To customize the build environment **during the build process**, for instance to add environment variables for later build steps, create a script in the working directory called `.buildenv`.

 ```bash
 #!/usr/bin/env bash